thoroo/quick-fetch/README.md

 ### Key features

-- Saves all downloads in a user specified directory
+- Saves downloads in a user specified directory
 - Downloads an image direct from an image link
 - Downloads an image in which one must click on a link to get to image page (e.g. grid of lazy loading images)
 - Downloads a file direct from a source link (WIP Currently not implemented)